Vie-Rus/Python-Basics/README.md

         - Scope: Local scope, calls function within a function, global scope > go back to python basic function for understanding, global keyword to make variable global

 # Python Tkinter------------------------------------------
+    Basics.py
-    This program opens a GUI in tinker that explains Labels, Buttons, Entry, Check boxes, Radio boxes, Drop-Down boxes, (and new windows) in their own def.
-Each window size besides main is 600x600.
-Quit button will terminate GUI.
+        This program opens a GUI in tinker that has a series of tabs that go over the basics within tkinter

+        Frame 1: Labels, Buttons, Entry, Check boxes, Radio boxes, Drop-Down boxes.
             - Labels: Creating a label and explaing how grid works.
 Pack shoves the code onto the screen and automatically resizes.
 Grid will let you organize more, but will not resize.

             - Buttons: Creating a button, how to use state to disable a button, make a button a wacky size using padx/pady, how to make a button have an action using def, changed color of font/button within the button.
             NOTE: mybut9 and mybut10 variable are used in Entry.

             - Entry: Creating an entry, making the entry background a color, creating a border width, def Entry get will return output, Entry insert will insert text within the entry box already

             - Check Boxs: Creating a check box, created variables for amount of boxes, def isChecked shows variable output

             - Radio Buttons: Creating a radio button, created a variable (1) for radio variables, def radioClick shows what you selected

             - Drop-Down Buttons: Creating a drop-down box, created a variable (1) for dropbox to remember your input, set dropbox to value

+        Frame 2: LabelFrames
+            How to label and section off certain information along with next and prev tab buttons.
+These next and prev tab buttons uses .select(framenumber)
+            - LabelFrame:

+        Frame 3: File
+            from tkinter import filedialog
+            - File:

+        Frame 4: New Window Tab
+            - New Window: using a def you can call upon topLevel() to open a second window and add whatever you want from it.
+Different than Messagebox, topLevel does not come with pre-determined buttons, certain sounds and images.

+        Frame 5: Insert an Image
+            from PIL import ImageTK, Image
+            - Image: to inset an image you have to use .PhotoImage

+        Frame 6: MessageBoxes
+            from tkinter import messagebox
+            - MessageBox: there are a series of messageboxes to pick from. value:button labels .showinfo        ||  shows 'I-circle' image, returns ok:okay .showwarning     ||  shows '!-triangle' image, returns ok:okay .showerror       ||  shows 'x-circle' image, returns ok:okay .askquestion     ||  shows '?-circle' image, returns returns yes:yes, no:no .askokcancel     ||  shows '?-circle' image, returns 1:Okay, 0:Cancel .askyesno        ||  shows '?-circle' image, returns 1:yes, 0:no .askyesnocancel  ||  shows '?-circle' image, returns 1:yes, 0:no, closes popup:cancel
+                .askretrycancel  ||  shows '!-triangle' image, returns 1:retry, 0:cancel

+    Image_status.py
+        This is an image viewer program, that allows you to view a set of images, 4.
+You can press the Next button '>>', previous button '<<', or exit button to leave the program.
+        The images come from the image folder

 # File Folder---------------------------------------
         - A CSV and Text file are already added to the file to help with any data you may need in files.py and WithOpen.py